Muvon/kisscore/README.md

 - $LOG_DIR - all logs from project collect here
 - $CONFIG_DIR - configuration files
 - $BIN_DIR - for special bin files and scripts
-- $HTML_DIR - public directory for static files
+- $STATIC_DIR - public directory for static files
 - $KISS_CORE - path to core.php file with KISSCore classes
 - $HTTP_HOST - hostname of the machine